-A mile-high view of Riverside looking west from San Jacinto Mountains. - InterChurch News photo
+A mile-high view looking west with Diamond Lake in foreground from San Jacinto Mountains. - IC News photo

 Here at InterChurch News, we hold to the National Association of Evangelicals Statement of Faith:*